UMR-CNRM/snowtools/README.md

 ## Plot tools

-As SURFEX-Crocus output files are netCDF files, the visualization of scalar variables is possible with classical visualization tools for netcdf files, for example :
+As SURFEX-Crocus output files are netCDF files, the visualization of scalar variables is possible with classical visualization tools for NetCDF files, for example :

 - ncview
 - pyncview

-However, visualization of the simulated vertical profiles of the snowpack can be difficult due to the lagrangian discretization of Crocus numerical layers and requires specific softwares. snowtools propose two dedicated softwares:
+However, visualization of the simulated vertical profiles of the snowpack can be difficult due to the lagrangian discretization of Crocus numerical layers and requires specific softwares. `snowtools` propose two dedicated softwares:

 - `proplotter`: a graphical user interface for plotting snow profiles evolution across simulations (point or gridded simulations, one point at each time).
 - `procompare`: a graphical user interface to compare two simulations